yoniaflalo/knapsack_pruning/README.md

 Let start with a command that can reproduce pruning of 41% of the FLOPS of ResNet-50 and get 78.54% final accuracy.
 For this, we should start from the model in the [latest checkpoint of Ross Wightman](https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-weights/resnet50_ram-a26f946b.pth) that achieves 79% accuracy on the test set.
-For convenience, we have uploaded the checkpoint to the OSS.
 **For now, our code supports only distributed data parallel training and not Pytorch data parallel.**